Basic skills check

 We will of course aim to cover as many of the topics in the relevant exam specification as time permits, but this initial discussion allows me to plan for that particular student’s immediate needs.

 From that initial discussion I’ll draw up a provisional plan for a few weeks at a time, listing topics and providing directions to sources of further practice for homework or voluntary independent study.
 (Corbettmaths is a favourite for this.)
 The plan is always flexible, so if the student wants to go “off-piste” and spend time looking at something they’ve been struggling with at school that week then I’ll accommodate that (though not to the extent of doing their homework for them!).
-I generally update a student’s plan roughly once every 4-6 weeks.
+I generally update a student’s plan roughly once every 6 weeks or so.

 If I’m asked to try to coordinate with the school’s scheme of work then I’m happy to do so if the student/parent can provide me with with the necessary information on what skills will be covered when.
 However, it’s generally better to NOT be in sync, because interleaving topics – revisiting one topic while studying others – helps with memory.